-The Ethel W. Coeling Environmental Fund was established through an estate gift in 2002, but is open to all donors who care about the natural resources in Charlevoix County.
+The Ethel W. Coeling Environmental Fund was established through an estate gift in 2002, and is open to all donors who care about the natural resources in Charlevoix County.
 This impactful fund has been able to protect, preserve, restore, and improve the precious environmental assets through grants for a wide variety of projects.
 Area lakes, rivers, and streams are kept in good condition thanks to projects like road stream crossing improvements on the Boyne and Jordan Rivers and Stover Creek.
 The stormwater management plan for Boyne Falls mitigates the impact of stormwater runoff into water resources.
 Targeted programs to improve fish habitat and reduce invasive plant species in Lake Charlevoix have also received grant support.

 Grants from the Environmental Fund have assisted with trail improvements and signage on Beaver Island, at the Postle Preserve on Walloon Lake, at the Susan Creek Nature Preserve near Charlevoix, on the Lake-to-Lake Trail connecting Lake Charlevoix to Lake Michigan, as well as on the Avalanche Destination Trails in Boyne City.
 Non-motorized trails enhance quality of life for residents but also draw visitors to the area.